 Competitors may also race in two or three-person teams.
 The teams may be female, male, mixed, senior male or senior female.
 Mixed teams may be any combination of genders, and senior team members must be at least 50 years old on race day.
 Read the rules and regulations for more detail.

-Teams with at least two students or faculty members from the same university qualify for deeply discounted registration fees and will be entered into the Collegiate Challenge category.
+Teams with at least two students or faculty members from the same university qualify for discounted registration fees.
 Click here for the Collegiate Challenge application form.
 Race supporters will be entered into the Sponsor Challenge, with an award to the top team and bragging rights for 2014.

 Restrooms, changing stations and portable toilets will be at Foster Falls, Buck Dam, Fries Junction, Ivanhoe, Indian Branch, the bike-kayak transition, Allisonia and Lone Ash.

 Directions to race headquarters - From I-77, take Exit 24 go east on Route 69 to Route 52 (Fort Chiswell Rd.), go north to Route 608 (Foster Falls Rd.), go east and follow the brown park signs into the Foster Falls Access.

 If you're looking for useful tips and information or trying to find a partner, check out happy guy Ron Bell's New River Trail Challenge Facebook page.